pytorch/pytorch.github.io/_posts/2021-11-18-how-to-train-state-of-the-art-models-using-torchvision-latest-primitives.md

 Below you can see the optimal value used on our recipe:

 ```
---val-resize-size 232
+val_resize_size=232,
 ```

-The above is the final optimization which improved our accuracy by 0.224 points.
+The above is an optimization which improved our accuracy by 0.224 points.
 It’s worth noting that the optimal value for ResNet50 works also best for ResNet101, ResNet152 and ResNeXt50, which hints that it generalizes across models:

 <div style="display: flex">